-- (a) AS 3959, except for Section 2 "Site Bushfire Attack Assessment" which is replaced by the site assessment methodology of Appendix 3 of Planning for Bushfire Protection; or - (b) the requirements of (a) above as modified by the development consent following consultation with the NSW Rural Fire Service under section 79BA of the Environmental Planning and Assessment Act 1979; or - (c) the requirements of (a) above as modified by development consent with a bushfire safety authority issued under section 100B of the Rural Fires Act 1997 for the purposes of integrated development.
+- (c) AS 3959, except for Section 9 Construction for Bushfire Attack Level FZ (BAL-FZ).
+Buildings subject to BAL-FZ must comply with specific conditions of development consent for construction at this level; or - (d) the requirements of (c) above as modified by the development consent following consultation with the NSW Rural Fire Service under section 79BA of the Environmental Planning and Assessment Act 1979; or - (e) the requirements of (c) above as modified by development consent with a bushfire safety authority issued under section 100B of the Rural Fires Act 1997 for the purposes of integrated development.